 Are you getting all the tax breaks you’re entitled to as a parent?
 If you are a parent, chances are that the 2012 tax law changes will affect you.
 Several important tax breaks were scheduled to expire at the end of 2011.
 There was a wide expectation the breaks would eventually be extended for 2012, […]

-Updated for tax year 2015 Do you have children?
-Though your little bundle of joy taps into your pocket book throughout the year, but during tax time, they can help you put money back into your pockets.
-According to the U.S. Department of Agriculture, it will cost a middle-income family approximately $226,920 to raise a […]
+Your little bundle of joy may tap into your pocket book throughout the year, but at tax time, they can help put some money back into your pockets.

 Do you dread income tax time every year?
 Well if there is one thing to remember during income tax time, to maybe ease the process, remember this: Three out of four taxpayers receive a federal refund, and the average direct-deposited refund last year was $3,116.
 Pretty nice tax refund don’t you think?
 Tax savings opportunities […]